ychoi04/mica-gd405/lectures/w5-page-setting.md

 For the slant, I am moving my points/vertices left and right, meaning I only need to add some offset to x coordinate of each point, and I wanted to do this proportionally.
 That's why you see something like `sl * 5/8` in the code below.
 When I call the function, I can control how much it slants.

-For the roundness, I realized I can add additional beginning and ending points and draw them with `curveVertex`.
-I also wanted to control whether I want that roundness or not, so I added `round` parameter and only when its value is `true`, the curve vertices will be added.

 The results are as below:

 ```js